MathuxNY-73/leetcode/DynamicProgramming/README.md

  - Find solution that runs in O(2<sup>n</sup>) time with O(n) space.
  - Submit solution.
 Got correct in 8 ms with 11.4 MB
  - Problem solved

+### Find biggest range
+I tried to solve this problem using the C++ language [Problem link](https://www.algoexpert.io/questions/Largest%20Range) As March 16<sup>th</sup>, 2021:
+ - Find a working solution.
+Using a hash table I can know if a given number is in the array.
+Using that I can construct a range of numbers little by little.
+Since I am traversing the array twice the code runs with a time complexity of O(N) and I need O(N) space of the hash table.
+ - Submit solution.
+Got correct
+ - Problem solved